PaulSonOfLars/gotgbot/README.md

 ## Message sending

-As seen in the example, message sending can be done in two ways; via each received message's ReplyMessage() function, or by building your own; and calling msg.Send().
+As seen in the example, message sending can be done in two ways; via each received message's ReplyText() function, or by building your own; and calling msg.Send().
 This allows for ease of use by having the most commonly used shortcuts readily available, while retaining the flexibility of building each message yourself, which wouldnt be available otherwise.